anxefaraldo/edmkey/README.md

 $ pip install pyinstaller

-and then, in the edmkey folder, generate the executable with the following command:
+and then, in the FkeyEDM folder, generate the executable with the following command:

-$ pyinstaller edmkey.py
+$ pyinstaller FkeyEDM.py

-The new edmkey executable will be located in './dist/edmkey'
+The new FkeyEDM executable will be located in './dist/FkeyEDM'

 ### Extras